gmmsb-lncc/docktprep/README.md

 > This is a work in progress and the code is not yet stable.

- Create DockThor input files from PDB, mmCIF or MOL2 formats.
+ Create DockThor input files from PDB, mmCIF and MOL2 formats.
 Prepare and fix common issues in the PDB files.

  Accepted input formats:
  - Receptor: PDB, PDBx/mmCIF ⏳.